Erlis-Lushtaku/SiguriaETeDhenave_Detyra1/README.md

 #### Description
 This program does the conversion of a text given by the user to the Morse code, in addition to this given the Morse code, program decodes it to a plain text.
 Furthermore user can listen to Morse code of the translated text which is provided as a beep signal.

+#### Implementimi
-Jane te implementuar dy versione: Console App dhe Windows Form App.
+Console App dhe Windows Form App.
 Te dyja kryejne funksionin e njejte, dallon vetem menyra e paraqitjes se programit.